RawCuriosity/IP_WHOIS/README.md

 # IP_WHOIS

 ## Note
-* Dose not work with most VPNs
+* Does not work with most VPNs

 ## Requirements
 * Python and pip added to installed